Hiring Employees in India vs Contractors: 2023 Small Business Guide

 US companies with clients around the world can also use Indian customer support and call center representatives.
 If your small business has this need, you can get people who can work business hours to support your Indian and Asian clients and speak the same language.

-Cultural Differences
+Business & Cultural Differences

 The cultural differences between the US and India are not as significant as you might assume.
 For example, Hindi is the official language of India, but English is an official sub-language.
 Many people living in India speak conversational English.

 Where cultures differ more is around business hours.
-In India, the workday starts later, usually around 10 a.m. and stops about 6 p.m.
+In India, the workday starts later, usually around 10 a.m., and stops at about 6 p.m.
 However, workers in India are used to working US hours or staggered shifts, so don’t let this deter you from hiring employees in India.
 While that may be the case, you may still need to be more flexible with shift start and end times.

 Job titles are very important to Indian workers, as is recognition for loyalty.
 It’s not uncommon for a company to reward employee loyalty with substantial raises of 10% or more each year, in addition to a promotion.
+This focus on loyalty and recognition means showing appreciation for your Indian workers’ dedication can significantly impact their job satisfaction and retention.

 Time Difference

 Even though India spans three geographic time zones, it adheres to a single time zone.
-Called India Standard Time, it’s five and a half hours ahead of Greenwich Mean Time (GMT) and nine and a half hours ahead of US Eastern time.
+Called India Standard Time, it’s five and a half hours ahead of Greenwich Mean Time (GMT) and nine and a half hours ahead of US Eastern Time (ET).
 Because India decided to have just one time zone instead of two or three, they compromised and split the difference, creating a single fractional time zone (which is where the 30 minutes comes from).

 This extreme time difference can make it difficult to collaborate with your Indian employees.
 Your US-based staff may have to work earlier some days, while your Indian team may have to work later.
 Some companies require Indian workers to work US hours all the time.
 While that means they’re working overnight and you’ll probably need to pay them a little more, it can benefit your company by having every employee on the same schedule.